savob/savobajic.ca/content/projects/extracurricular/titan-v1.md

 #### ANT+

 ANT+ was where a sizable chunk of my efforts went into.
-I found the amptly named "python-ant" library online and it supported operation on the RPi.
+I found the aptly named "python-ant" library online and it supported operation on the RPi.
 Not only that but it had examples for a heart rate monitor and power pedal, the exact two devices I needed to operate!

 I started by starting the network and then connecting to the devices using the USB dongle.
 Most of this was copied directly from the examples provided with the code.